 Do Carpets Help or Hurt?

-One little known fact is that carpets, rugs and upholstery act as air filters in the home, trapping allergens and bacteria that would otherwise circulate more freely.
+One little known fact is that carpets, rugs and upholstery act as air filters in the home, trapping allergens that would otherwise circulate more freely.
 These soft furnishings are our healthy allies – sort of unsung heroes – in our home.

 How About Our Beloved Pets?